Consistent Ignores for Snyk Code FAQs

 Project attribute policies

 Policies defined against Project attributes will continue to work within Snyk Projects where the attributes match.
-However, they will not apply across the repository to other Projects or in Snyk IDE, CLI, or PR checks flows.
+The policies are not applied across the repository to other Projects or in Snyk IDE, CLI, or PR checks flows.
 To apply policies across Projects and branches for the same repository, define them against Organizations.

 CI/CD support for snyk test --code